-Over the past eight years, our Tourism students have studied dark tourism and events for their second-year undergraduate fieldwork module.
+Over the past decade, our Tourism students have studied dark tourism and events for their second-year undergraduate fieldwork module.

-We visited Prague in Czechia (also known as the Czech Republic) and more recently we have visited Kraków in Poland.
+We visited Prague in Czechia (also known as the Czech Republic) and Kraków in Poland.
 Broadly, we cover how dark history, including aspects of the Second World War and the Holocaust, as well as the Cold War, are interpreted by modern-visitor attractions and events.

 On the suite of degree programmes that we offer in our department, much of our time in the classroom is spent on the strategy and operation of the tourism, hospitality and events industries.
 For example, the formation of tourism development plans for areas hoping to achieve growth in visitor numbers or the latest techniques used by hospitality organisations to achieve and maintain the highest possible levels of customer service and experience.

 The field trip gives us the unique opportunity to witness the role of our industry in truly challenging people’s thinking about some of global society’s biggest questions.
 Most students and staff attending the field trip have likely studied the Second World War, the Holocaust and the Cold War before and much of what we are probably most acquainted with concerns the principal political, economic and military concepts which inform historical understanding of those periods.

 Something we have observed over the course of the field trips has been the profound feelings engendered in students and staff when they are faced with what I refer to as ‘the stories of the powerless’ - intimate insights gained at the places and events we visit into the experiences of victims of totalitarian political regimes.

 Overall, our experience on field trips has given us renewed insight into how tourism can truly change the world, in the sense that it can alter people’s perceptions of it."